-Every month the Swedish Tax Agency sends out a tax return form to registered employers.
-You are required to report salaries, employee benefits, deducted tax and employer contributions on this form.
+Every month the Swedish Tax Agency sends out a PAYE form to registered employers.
+You are required to report salaries, employee benefits, deducted tax and employer contributions in this form.

-When you submit the return, you also pay the tax and contributions into your company's tax account at the Tax Agency.
+When you submit the form, you also pay the tax and contributions into your company's tax account at the Tax Agency.

 Employing people from other countries than Sweden